IsNielsen/SimpleTextTools/doc/Plan.md

 ### cat tool
 *   As quoted in the provided Cat_Plan.md:
     - I forgot to account for all lines ending in `\n`, so I updated the plan to print without an added newline using the `end=""` parameter in python's `print()` function.
+    * Turns out I forgot error handling through usage()

 ### grep tool

 *   this went smoother than I thought and thats worrying
+    * Turns out I forgot error handling through usage()

 ### head tool

 *   The way I originally tried to account for multiple files resulted in `==> {filename} <==opponents`
     * I think I can fix that by printing it separatly right after I open the file
+    * Turns out I forgot error handling through usage()

 ### wc tool

 *   10/4 Code runs, but so far only the lines are counted correctly
     * I think my problem for words is that Im looking only for `" "`, but some(most) words in these files actually end in `"\n"`
 *   10/5 Still don't know why the character count isnt working
     * Instead of using `if` for words, i used `len(line.split())`
     * Similarly, just `len(line)` gave me the correct character count.
+    * Turns out I forgot error handling through usage()
     *
 ### sort tool
+  * Turns out I forgot error handling through usage()

 ### tac tool

 *   When a `file` is read, its type is `<class '_io.TextIOWrapper'>` which cant be reversed().
     * calling reversed(list(file)) fixes that problem.
         * How much memory does this take up?
         * This is simple, but is there a more memory efficient way?
+  * Turns out I forgot error handling through usage()

 ### tail tool

 *   10/5 My original plan of reversing the data and then reading it kinda works, but it prints it upside down
     * I either need to print them back in correct order, or find a different way to read the file.
 *   10/6, through REPL testing, doing `for line in (file.readlines() [-linecount:])` might work. (can confirm)
+    * Turns out I forgot error handling through usage()

 ### cut tool

 *   having `column_to_cut` as an integer didnt account for multiple columns
     * Might be able to fix it by using `column_to_count` an array of ints
+    * Turns out I forgot error handling through usage()
+    *
 ### paste tool

 *   I kinda had to go relearn how to open and read files.
 I found that doing file.readlines() helped read the file in the way I wanted
 *   Not going to lie, I forgot while loops existed.
 Might have been useful if i remembered that earlier.
+    * Turns out I forgot error handling through usage()
 *
 ### tt.py